 Selecting a pipe is a subtly complex exercise.
 If you have been in a pipe shop and watched someone buy a pipe, you may have wondered what was taking so long.
-There are a myriad of factors that go into finding and buying the right pipe for yourself, and even more so in choosing a pipe as a gift.
+There are myriad factors that go into finding and buying the right pipe for yourself, and even more so in choosing a pipe as a gift.
 Unfortunately, very little has been written about how to buy your first (or second, or third) pipe.
-This guide will examine the factors involved in choosing a pipe for yourself, and will hopefully aleviate some of the perplexing questions beginning pipe smokers have.
-A seperate guide Choosing Gifts for Pipe Smokers examines the extra steps involved in buying a pipe as a gift for someone else.
+This guide will examine the factors involved in choosing a pipe for yourself, and will hopefully alleviate some of the perplexing questions beginning pipe smokers have.
+A separate guide Choosing Gifts for Pipe Smokers examines the extra steps involved in buying a pipe as a gift for someone else.

 You must enjoy the look and feel of the pipe.
 All other considerations pale in comparison to this one.
-It will not matter if you have purchased a mechanically flawless pipe at an insanely good price, if, in a few weeks or months, you find that you do not smoke it any longer because it is not your style.
-It doesn't matter if a pipe is crafted by a big-name carver or a well-known factory if it does not appeal to you, then it is not a good candidate for purchase.
+It will not matter if you have purchased a mechanically flawless pipe at an insanely good price if, in a few weeks or months, you find that you do not smoke it any longer because it is not your style.
+It doesn't matter if a pipe is crafted by a big-name carver or a well-known factory; if it does not appeal to you, then it is not a good candidate for purchase.

 So, the first rule is: Buy pipes you like.
 Pretty easy so far, right?
 Well, how do you know what you like?
-If you are new to pipe smoking, you may not be entirely sure of what types of pipes suite you best, or excite you most.
+If you are new to pipe smoking, you may not be entirely sure of what types of pipes suit you best, or excite you most.
 The best advice in that case is to look at pipes.
 Look at lots of pipes.
 Take every opportunity to check out interesting selections.
 Look at all of the different pipe styles.
-Sooner or later (probably sooner), a pipe is going to reach out and take hold of you and whisper quietly to you 'take me home'.
+Sooner or later (probably sooner), a pipe is going to reach out and take hold of you and whisper quietly to you 'take me home.'
 When this happens, you must be prepared to move on to the next aspect of pipe buying, the physical inspection.

 The pipe must be constructed in such a manner as to bring you pleasure from smoking it.
 It must not have design flaws that cause it to be impossible to keep clean, lit, or even together.
 The question, especially for beginning pipe smokers, is how to tell if a pipe is well made.
 You need to know, then, what to look for in both a well-made, and a shoddily made pipe, so that you can tell the difference, and buy only those pipes that are well made.

 First and foremost, a list of things to avoid.
-The presence of any one of the following should not be a cause for great concern.
-However, a pipe that has more than a few of these attributes might be one to take a pass on.
+The presence of any one of the following should not be a cause for great concern; however, a pipe that has more than a few of these attributes might be one to take a pass on.

 Besides these things to look out for, you should be on the lookout for the following characteristics of a well-made pipe:

-You must be able to afford the pipe.
-The most basic financial rule of pipe purchasing, and of almost any other purchase.
+Buy the absolute best you can afford.
+This is the basic financial rule of pipe purchasing, and of almost any other purchase.
 Pipes are available in a vast range of prices, from under $20.00 to well into the $1,000's, with plenty of well-made pipes in each price category.
-You should strive to get the greatest value for your money., The reason this is the final consideration is that pipes are not cheap or expensive, they are either good smokers, or bad smokers, and without careful consideration of the aesthetics and mechanics, a cheap pipe and an expensive pipe are equally likely to be a good smoker, or a bad one.
+You should strive to get the greatest value for your money.
+The reason this is the final consideration is that pipes are not cheap or expensive; they are either good smokers, or bad smokers, and without careful consideration of the aesthetics and mechanics, a cheap pipe and an expensive pipe are equally likely to be a good smoker or a bad one.

 Having read and applied the principles above, you should have a good foundation of knowledge to apply to your pipe purchasing, and you should have figured out why it takes so long to pick out a pipe!